 Peterson is a Cultural Phenomenon

 I believe that Peterson’s meteoric rise to fame was no accident—it was a phenomenon waiting to happen.
-Several emerging currents have conflated to create a perfect storm, and Peterson happened to be just the right person in the right place to become the conduit of all the pent-up feelings of dissatisfaction with political correctness and secular materialism in addition to the yearning for meaning and spirituality in these chaotic times.
-Peterson had all the necessary qualities and skills to pull off a one-man coup—a sterling academic background, a charismatic camera presence, and a large intellect, as attested by hundreds of hours of his lectures and debates.
+Several emerging currents have conflated to create a perfect storm, and Peterson happened to be just the right person in the right place at the right time to become the conduit of all the pent-up feelings of dissatisfaction with political correctness and secular materialism in addition to the yearning for meaning and spirituality in these chaotic times.
+Peterson had all the necessary qualities and skills to pull off a one-man coup—a sterling academic background, a charismatic camera and stage presence, and a large and wide-ranging intellect, as attested by hundreds of hours of his engaging lectures and debates.

-If we dismiss his work, simply because he is a polarizing controversial figure, we will do a disservice to the discipline of psychology.
-It is legitimate to ask ourselves why he is able to attract and impact so many people, in spite of the fact that his 12 Rules for Life is a very complicated and frustrating book to read.
-Unlike other self-help books, 12 Rules for Life covers a wide range of subjects, from theology, to history, to evolutionary biology.
+If we dismiss his work, simply because he is a polarizing and controversial figure, we will do a disservice to the discipline of psychology.
+It is legitimate to ask ourselves why he is able to attract and impact so many people, in spite of the fact that his 12 Rules for Life is a complicated and frustrating book to read.
+Unlike other self-help books, 12 Rules for Life covers a wide range of subjects, from theology and history, to evolutionary biology and personality psychology.
 It also includes numerous digressions with his rants against identity politics, cultural Marxism, and postmodern feminism.
-In this review, my focus is to assess Peterson’s contribution to the psychology of meaning and well-being.
-Therefore, I will not get involved in the maelstrom of the cultural warfare engulfing Peterson.
+In this review, I will assess Peterson’s contribution to the psychology of meaning and well-being.
+Therefore, I will not get involved in the maelstrom of the cultural warfare swirling around Peterson.